PixarAnimationStudios/OpenUSD-proposals/proposals/revise_use_of_layer_metadata/README.md

     # geometry on this STAGE should be scaled
     metersPerUnit = .01

-    # 'stageVariables' is a core dictionary datum that provides named values
+    # 'expressionVariables' is a core dictionary datum that provides named values
     # associated with a STAGE
-    stageVariables = {
+    expressionVariables = {
          string PROD = "s101"
          string SHOT = "01"
          bool IS_SPECIAL_SHOT = "`in(${SHOT}, ['01', '03', '05'])`"